 We receive a small commission from the booking providers when you book your hotel through our links, at no extra cost to our readers.
 By doing so, you help us continue with this project.

 WHERE TO EAT in palermo

-Our only day in Palermo let us to delight the amazing italian food.
-More than planned meals we stopped to take anything in the middle of the road.
-For Ascen it was her first day in Italy so she wanted to try everything.
-An Arancino accompanied by a rich Estathé in Mercato Della Vucciria; a Trancio di pizza in Cattedrale di Palermo, the first of many gelatti di Pistacchio we ate along the whole trip…
+Our day in Palermo gave us a chance to indulge in amazing Sicilian food.
+Rather than having planned meals in restaurants, we were stopping at different local street food stalls.
+It was Ascen’s first day in Italy, so naturally she wanted to try everything: an Arancino accompanied by a rich Estathé in Mercato Della Vucciria, a Trancio di pizza in Cattedrale di Palermo, the first of many gelatti di Pistacchio we ate along the tour…

 The only time we sat down to eat, and even so was improvised, was at Pizza Ferrari.

-We entered this restaurant simply because it was the only thing we found open at 11 o’clock at night.
-On the outside it looked like a normal pizzeria.
+We entered this restaurant simply because it was the only place we found to be open at 11 o’clock at night.
+On the outside, it looked like a normal pizzeria.
 However, we were surprised by the amazing pizzas they made, one of the best we tried on our whole Sicily road trip.
-Trying one of their pizzas accompanied by a Peroni, Italian beer, is undoubtedly one of the best plans to do in Palermo.
-You just need to look at the menu to make you drool.
+Having one of their pizzas accompanied by a Peroni, an Italian beer, is undoubtedly one of the best experiences in Palermo.
+You just need to look at the menu to start drooling.